Track reconstruction and matching between emulsion and silicon pixel detectors for the SHiP-charm experiment: Experimental setup

 The detector layout was optimized to achieve the best possible pointing resolution towards the ECC.
 The difference in pixel resolution between the $x$ and $y$ dimensions was compensated by rotating every other plane by \num{\pi/2} around the beam axis.
-This layout allows for three high resolution measurements in each dimension, $x$ and $y$.
+This layout allows for three high resolution measurements in each dimension, $x$ and $y$, starting with \SI{50}{\micro\meter} resolution in $x$ on the first plane.
 Furthermore, the mounting and position of the planes relative to each other was optimized for maximal acceptance.
 To create a plane, two modules are placed on opposite sides of a single aluminium frame.
 This layout allows for a continuous active area.
 The aluminium frames were cut out to reduce the material budget as much as possible, while retaining the required mechanical stability and thermal contact.